Article Generation Guide for "Why Our Rivers Are Polluted?" Series

 -

-Write the component placeholder in this format:
+Write the component in MDX:

 [Insert React Component Here]